-The Nat Turner Library was founded in 1998 by Elder H. Khalif Khalifah and his late wife Sister Reda Faard Khalifah.
-This cultural monument is dedicated to the life and legacy of our great ancestor, freedom fighter Nat Turner.
-The Nat Turner Library sits on a 123-acre tract on a part of Nat Turner's historic birth land in Southampton County, Virginia.
+The Nat Turner Library was founded in 1998 by Elder H. Khalif Khalifah and his late wife Sister Reda Fard Khalifah, this cultural monument is dedicated to the life and legacy of our great ancestor, freedom fighter Nat Turner.
+The Nat Turner Library sits on the KHALIFAH FAMILY FARM a 123-acre tract on a part of Nat Turner's historic birth land in Southampton County, Virginia.
 Elder Khalifah is the curator of The Nat Turner Library which houses the largest collection of books about Nat Turner in the world.
 This library also features thousands of books written by Black authors whose literary works emphasize Black life, history and culture.Learn More

 In 1973, Harlem, New York was the original birth place of United Brothers Communications Systems with H. Khalif Khalifah as a founding member.
 This concept expanded In 1990 when Elder Khalifah, his wife Sister Reda along with her two sisters, Marie Heirs and Ella Bowser, founded United Brothers United Sisters Communication Systems (U.B.U.S.) which operated from within their Books & Things Bookstore in Hampton, Virginia.Learn More